Visual and Performing Arts

 In addition to its regular courses, the Music Program sponsors a number of student performing groups including the Fairfield University Strings Ensemble, Concert Band, and Jazz Ensemble.
 Members of these performing groups who are music majors and minors receive one credit for each semester provided they are not taking more than 20 credits of coursework.
 Music majors and minors may apply up to six of these credits toward a major or minor in music.
 The Fairfield University Glee Club, Chamber Singers, and Pep Band are non-credit performing organizations sponsored by Student Affairs.

-Theatre Fairfield is the academic production wing of the Theatre Program.
-The annual season includes professionally directed and designed productions; performances that feature the work of advanced directing, acting and design students; and independent projects created by junior and senior majors.
+Theatre Fairfield is the production company of the Theatre Program.
+The annual season includes professionally directed and designed productions, performances that feature the work of advanced students, and independent projects created by junior and senior majors.
 Participation in Theatre Fairfield productions is open to all members of the University community.
-Theatre majors and minors may receive one credit for each semester of performance or technical work on a production, provided they are not taking more than 20 credits of coursework.
+Theatre majors and minors receive practicum credit for participating in performance or technical work on a production.

 Art History